-The table below sets forth financial data for one Class I Share throughout the period presented.
+The table below sets forth financial data for one Class I Share throughout the periods presented.
 The results are for a share class of the Fund that is not offered in the prospectus.
-Class U would have had substantially similar results because the shares are invested in the same portfolio of securities, and the results would differ only to the extent that the classes do not have the same expenses.
-Because Class U Shares have only recently commenced investment operations, no financial highlights are available for this share class at this time.
-In the future, financial highlights for Class U Shares will be presented in this section of the prospectus.
+Class U-2 would have had substantially similar results because the shares are invested in the same portfolio of securities, and the results would differ only to the extent that the classes do not have the same expenses.
+Because Class U-2 Shares is a new share class of the Fund, no financial highlights are available for this share class at this time.
+In the future, financial highlights for Class U-2 Shares will be presented in this section of the prospectus.
+CION Ares Diversified Credit Fund Financial Highlights [To be inserted]